 Archer is an unusual given name for males but a very prominent surname for all people (#958 out of 150436, Top 1%).
 (2000 U.S. Census)

 Which version is better?with similar and related boy names.
-Archibald is the only other prominent varying form of Archer (#303 a year ago) rated in the Top 2000.
-Adoption of these relations of Archer is common in 2014 (average #1151), except for the version Archibald which has fallen out of fashion.
+Archibald is the only other prominent varying form of Archer (#289 a year ago) rated in the Top 2000.
+Adoption of these relations of Archer was common in 2015 (average #1144), except for the version Archibald which has fallen out of fashion.
 Archer is the most contemporarily stylish name for newborns here.